ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

 ### Using the LLM for Agentic Coding

 For the purposes of checking agentic coding out using a private LLM deployment, let's make use of the 'Visual Studio Code' IDE, henceforth `vscode`, which is freely available on most operating systems, and already supports using custom LLM servers straight out of the box.
-Get started by launching `vscode`, and we'll configure our LLM as a coding agent.
+Get started by launching `vscode`, and we'll start configuring our LLM as a coding agent.

 TODO: `vscode` agent